brianbrennan/personal_site/blog/Prototype_speed_test.md

 ## The Good Results

 The other thing I wanted to test was memory usage.
 That seems to be the big difference.
 The fact that there exists only one method using the prototype approach, across all the instances of the specific object, HAS to mean a huge decrease in memory.
 And so, I tested it.
 At first, I made the mistake of testing for the size of the objects in my script.The problem with this is that these comparisons just take in to account the size of the objects construct methods, which are the same in both cases.
-I mistakingly used the script from the StackOverflow answer here http://stackoverflow.com/questions/1248302/javascript-object-size.
+I mistakingly used the script from the [StackOverflow answer here](http://stackoverflow.com/questions/1248302/javascript-object-size).
 So instead, I dove into Chrome's Dev tool, took a heap snapshot, and looked for the difference between these two types of objects.
 At last, I found the conclusive difference I had been searching for.

 ```